inetrg/inet/showcases/ethernet/preemption/doc/index.rst

 **TODO** ts1, background what?

 The Ethernet MAC in ``host1`` starts transmitting ``background-3``.
 During the transmission, a time-sensitive frame (``ts-1``) arrives at the MAC.
-The MAC interrupts the transmission of  ``background-3``; in the animation, ``background-3`` is first displayed as a whole frame, and changes to ``background-3-frag0:progress`` when the high priority frame is available.
+The MAC interrupts the transmission of  ``background-3``; in the animation, ``background-3`` is first displayed as a whole frame, then changes to ``background-3-frag0:progress`` when the high priority frame is available.
 After transmitting the high priority frame, the remaining fragment of ``background-3-frag1`` is transmitted.

+..
 In general, the any preempted frame appears three times:

 .. a frame eleteben 3 kulonbozo esemenyt jelez a 3 sor; meselosebb

    1. At the start of transmission, when the MAC still intended to send the frame unfragmented (``background-3``)
    2. When the time sensitive frame arrives at the Ethernet MAC; ``background-3`` becomes ``background-3-frag0:progess`` (the MAC will actually stop transmitting the frame after sending an FCS, but this is still in the future at the time)
    3. The end of first fragment (``background-3-frag0:end``)

    **TODO** generic (example frame); for any preemted frame (not just the first fragment);

-In contrast, the frames are recorded in the PCAP file at the end of the transmission of each frame or fragment, so the 1200B frame is not present there, only the two fragments.
+The frames are recorded in the PCAP file at the end of the transmission of each frame or fragment, so the 1200B frame is not present there, only the two fragments.

 The frame sequence is displayed in the Qtenv packet log: